pyinvoke/invoke/sites/www/development.rst

     * ``www`` and ``docs`` (and their subtasks like ``docs.browse``): Builds the WWW site and the API docs, respectively.

+Another good resource is to skim our ``.travis.yml`` file for the commands it executes - if submissions don't pass all of those commands to some degree, they won't pass Travis' CI builds either!

 .. _go there:
 .. _contribution-guide.org: http://contribution-guide.org